-Try 30 reps of each of these exercises next time you go stand up paddle boarding.
+Try 30 reps of each of these exercises next time you paddle board.
 Not only will they strengthen your core and improve your coordination they will help to strengthen your forward stoke, get you closer to your head stand!...read more

 Hi!
 My name is Maria, owner of Mountain Life Fitness in Nelson BC.
 Sponsored team rider for Endless adventure in Crescent Valley and I am an advance flat water stand up paddle board instructor.
-Today I am going to take you through three quick exercises you can try next time you go stand-up paddle boarding.
+Today I am going to take you through three quick exercises you can try next time.

 Wobble Squats - level one, begin by pushing your weight back into your heels and sink lower to your board.
 Alternate dipping the rails of your board into the water as quickly as you can.
 Level two, again press your weight back push your hips out and now slowly lower yourself to your board.

 Engage your belly button into your spine and squeeze your gluts to return to a standing position.
 Level three, we are going to combine the two.
 Again push your weight back into your heels, now start too deep your board as you squeeze your gluts engage your abs and rise and lower yourself.

 Keep doing this motion it is great to improve your coordination and to improve the strength of your hips for your forward stroke.

 Triceps Push-ups level one, begin laying flat.
 Place your palms directly underneath your shoulders, squeeze your elbows into your rib cage and as you exhale pull your belly button into your spine keeping your shoulders and hips in one straight line.
 For level two, adjust yourselves so you can be in one straight line as you exhale.